 Tickets.
 No participating institution shall be required to purchase a set amount of reserved or general admission tickets.
-An early opportunity to purchase tickets will be made available to each SEC institution.
-The institution onsite may purchase general admission tickets as it advances in the tournament.
+An early opportunity to purchase tickets will be made available to each institution.
+An institution may purchase additional general admission tickets as it advances in the tournament.